The Colourpoint Shorthair, an intelligent, affectionate breed, was created by crossing Siamese cats with American Shorthairs and Abyssinians.

 Adopt a Colourpoint Shorthair Kitten or Cat

-Purebred Colourpoint Shorthair kittens typically cost $300-$400 USD.
-Those who wish to provide a loving home for an adult Colourpoint Shorthair can adopt through a breed rescue organization.
-See the Colourpoint Shorthair Breed Rescues page for a list of rescue organizations.
+Purebred Colourpoint Shorthair kittens typically cost $600-$800 USD (prices vary based on markings, lineage, and other factors).
+Those who want to provide a loving home for an adult Colourpoint Shorthair or other purebred can adopt through a breed rescue organization.

 - Animal Planet.
 (2011).
 “Colorpoint Shorthair.”
 AnimalDiscovery.com.